 01 of 08

-Every home has an African violet in it at some time.
-They seem to flourish for years and then give out without warning.
-They are favorites because they don't require a dormant period and can keep blooming year round.
-And you can find flowers in shades of purple, white and red.
+African violets are one of the most popular houseplants, for good reason.
+They are favorites because they don't require a dormant rest period , so they can keep blooming year round.
+You can find varieties with flowers in shades of purple, white, and red.

 02 of 08

 You may be used to growing begonias outdoors, but many varieties make excellent houseplants, blooming almost continuously in good conditions.
-Some of the fancier leaved varieties don't even need to be in bloom to be color.
-Look for the fibrous rooted types like wax-leafed, angel-wing and hairy-leafed varieties.
+Some of the fancier leaved Rex begonia varieties don't even need to be in bloom to be colorful.
+Besides Rex begonias, look for the fibrous rooted types like wax-leafed, angel-wing and hairy-leafed varieties.

 03 of 08